However you want to label it, we’re in the midst of a financial crisis.

 You’ll want to detail everything from the value they bring to the amount they cost so that you can have a conversation with them directly about how a recession might impact these services, your current financial well-being, and your future finances.

-In most cases, it is wise to get a second opinion.
+For this reason, it is always wise to get a second opinion.

 Recession Proofing #8) Review and revisit your financial plan